brriann/SudokuGrader/README.md

 Ideally, I'd have a single return location, instead of falling out with null returns in many locations
 	as I catch errors.

+ValidateRows() and ValidateColumns()

+These methods duplicate each other with the exception of cell indexing ... [i][j] vs [j][i].

+Ideally, I could pass a "transposeRowOrColumn" boolean parameter, to specify traversal or row vs column.

+I'll leave them separated for simplicity.

+ValidateSquares()

+To get the cross product of the 3 sets of "square boundaries" for rows and columns (i and j), I am settling on an easy data structure - 2 separate enumerables of high/low boundary pairs.

+I could improve the variable names for iBounds, jBounds, iBoundPair, jBoundPair.